healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 *   Auger (10%) - **8.7**/undefined

-The Omega NC900 boasts a robust and sturdy construction with durable parts.
-Its large auger features generous tooth spacing, making juicing and cleaning a breeze.
-Once locked together, the parts fit seamlessly, as if they were one piece.
-The vibrant red color of the body and the sleek design of its components add to its overall appeal.
+The Omega NC900 is robust and sturdy with durable parts.
+Its large auger has generous tooth spacing, making juicing and cleaning hassle-free.
+The parts lock and fit together seamlessly, as if they were one piece.
+The vibrant red color of the body, and the sleek design of  components both add to its overall appeal.

 However, due to its substantial size, this masticating juicer will occupy a considerable amount of space on your countertop.
-It's also heavier than most juicers, so if you have weak arms, you may want to keep it on the countertop between uses rather than storing it in a drawer.
+It's also heavier than most juicers, so if you have weak arms, you may want to keep it on the countertop between uses rather than storing it away.

 ### In the Box